 Master of Science Degree in Computer Science

-The Department of Computer Science offers a graduate program leading to the Master of Science degree with a major in Computer Science through the Graduate School.
-The M.S. degree program has been designed to provide students with a relevant graduate level education and to prepare them for careers as professional computer scientists or advanced doctoral level study.
+The School of Computing Computer Science Program offers a graduate program leading to the Master of Science degree with a major in Computer Science through the Graduate School.
+The M.S. degree program has been designed to provide students with a relevant graduate-level education and to prepare them for careers as professional computer scientists or advanced doctoral-level study.
 Faculty members and graduate students engage in informal and direct contacts to better utilize their combined resources in studies and research.
-All graduate level teaching is done by full-time highly qualified faculty members who are committed to pursuing excellence in both teaching and research.
-A friendly, stimulating atmosphere is present in both the Department and the University as a whole.
+All graduate-level teaching is done by full-time highly qualified faculty members who are committed to pursuing excellence in both teaching and research.
+A friendly, stimulating atmosphere is present in both the School of Computing and the University as a whole.